-When the subject discusses pest or disease management, continuing education units will be requested from DPR (1 unit per session).
+When the subject discusses pest or disease management, continuing education units will be requested from DPR (1 unit per session) and from CDFA (1 CCA unit per session).
 Participants will pre-register, participate in the webinar and be awarded the unit.
 The sessions will be recorded and hosted on this web site for future study.
 However, continuing education units will be awarded only to the participants who attend the live version of the webinar.